Hustle City and the St Louis Ghetto Story

 With the process of gentrification taken over community after community, St Louis has many old ‘hoods that have become or becoming a memory to the streets of St Louis as many areas seem unrecognizable.

-While North St. Louis is widely known and the most popular side of St. Louis, the streets and urban communities within the South St Louis ghetto have an untold story that is as interesting and like any other section of St Louis.
+While North St. Louis is widely known, the streets and urban communities within the South St Louis ghetto have an untold story that is as interesting and like any other section of St Louis.

 The South Side has traditionally always been predominantly white, especially west of Kingshighway Boulevard around Hampton Avenue, but there have been certain sections like Park Avenue that have been within St Louis’ urban and black community for generations.

-Further down Park Avenue, on the other side of Lafayette Park, is the most known South Side ‘hood by the name of the Peabody housing complex, or Da Projects, along with the former Darst Webbe housing project.
+Further along Park Avenue, on the other side of Lafayette Park, is the most known section of the South Side ‘hood, an area by the name of the Peabody housing complex, or The Projects, along with the former Darst Webbe housing project.

 Today, what is left of the Darst Webbe projects are single family homes and rebuilt public housing around S. 13th Street, the Lasalle Park Village apartments and the old low rises of the Clinton Peabody housing projects.